 Antecedents of Entrepreneurial Decision-Making

 Across geographies, entrepreneurship brings innovation to societies and contributes to their economic growth.
 However, there is strong evidence that entrepreneurs have poor methods to make effective business-related decisions - a problem that limits innovation and reduces the success of many start-ups.
-Recently, evidence has shown that a scientific approach to decision-making brings large performance benefits.
-A scientific approach means that entrepreneurs use a methodical process to make decisions.
-It includes actions such as clear framing of the issue faced, hypothesis-testing about different courses of action, and rigorous data gathering to drive evidence-based decision-making.
-This project studies the extent to which entrepreneurs employ a scientific approach to decision-making.
-This project also links the use of a scientific approach to the characteristics (such as experience and background) and behavioural traits (attitudes and preferences) of the entrepreneurs.
-The goal is to predict ex-ante the characteristics and traits that explain variation in the use of scientific decision-making through data collected via a large scale survey.
+Recently, evidence has shown that a scientific approach to decision-making brings large performance benefits - this project studies the extent to which entrepreneurs employ a scientific approach to decision-making.
+This project also links the use of a scientific approach to the characteristics (such as experience and background) and behavioral traits (attitudes and preferences) of the entrepreneurs.
+The goal is to predict ex-ante the characteristics and traits that explain variation in the use of scientific decision-making through data collected via a large-scale survey.
 To achieve a large data set, this project uses an innovative methodology in the field of entrepreneurship: a gamified survey implemented through a dedicated website and promoted using social media.
 Entrepreneurs will be encouraged to complete task-based scenarios and a survey that assesses their likelihood of success.
+While participants will receive a scored result of their entrepreneurial readiness, the project will collect data linking entrepreneurial decision-making to personal characteristics and traits.
+Findings from this project can: (i) identify ex-ante the characteristics of the entrepreneurs more likely to succeed; (ii) inform institutions and policy-makers about the link between decision-making and other personal characteristics and behavioral traits, guiding targeted interventions; (iii) pave the way for a new methodology to collect data.

 Funded through the Émergence Grant